wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 The steps below describe the x86_64 version installation.
 The ARM64 script uses all the same options.

-## 4. Run all-in-one Wallarm binary
+## 4. Run all-in-one Wallarm installer

 1. Run downloaded script: